yeokm1/nus-soc-print/README.md

 <b>Workings: How are things actually done?</b>

-1. Document is uploaded via SSH to a folder called socPrint in your UNIX account
+1. Document is uploaded via SFTP to a folder called socPrint in your UNIX account

 2. Document converted to PDF if necessary via external download of my docs-to-pdf-converter program. (https://github.com/yeokm1/docs-to-pdf-converter)